HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 _Here (and elsewhere), you should find mentions of "Green Hosting".
 This is kind of a shortcut since no hosting will be truly green, carbon neutral or other such things.
 We will focus here on how to use more sustainable hosting. _

-For the majority of this chapter, we focus on how changes in the quantity of resources like network, compute and storage affect the environmental impact of digital services - you might think of this as in terms of **_consumption_** as a lever for sustainability.
+For the majority of this chapter, we focus on how changes in the quantity of resources like network, compute and storage affect the environmental impact of digital services—you might think of this as in terms of **_consumption_** as a lever for sustainability.
 However there are other levers too.
 You can't efficiency your way to zero, and the same code, run on the same kind of server, but running on greener energy will have a lower environmental impact than otherwise.
 We can think of this lever as **intensity**.

 Here there is some good news.
 Across the world, electricity grids we rely on are getting greener over time, driven by the falling costs of renewables and storage.
 38% of our electricity came from clean sources in 2022 (<a hreflang="en" href="https://ember-climate.org/insights/research/global-electricity-review-2022/">examples</a> in the ember climate, and <a hreflang="en" href="https://public.flourish.studio/story/1176231/?utm_source=showcase&utm_campaign=story/1176231">this chart</a> ).